Kursk submarine disaster: Hull raised

-Mayo, a diving platform, was equipped with dive chambers to accommodate the dive teams.
-They worked in six-hour shifts, and when they were not in the water, the divers remained in the saturation chambers for the entire 28 days the operation took.
-The divers used hydraulic abrasive water jets to cut 26 holes through both the outer and inner hulls.
+The dive support vessel DSND Mayo was equipped with dive chambers to accommodate the dive teams.
+They worked in six-hour shifts, and when they were not in the water, the divers remained in the saturation chambers for the entire 28 day operation.
+The divers used hydraulic abrasive water jets to cut 26 holes through the outer and inner hulls.
 The salvage divers mounted custom guidance rings around the holes in the sub and lowered guide cables to each through the holes in Giant 4.
-The team then used the four guide cables to lower a custom-made giant gripper, similar to a toggle bolt, which were custom designed to fit each hole, and the divers manoeuvred them through the guidance ring.
+The team then used the four guide cables to lower a custom-made giant gripper similar to a toggle bolt, custom designed to fit each hole, before manoeuvring the cables through the guidance ring.

-The crew lowered 26 groups of hoisting cables, each capable of lifting 900 tons, to the submarine and attached them to the grippers.
+The crew lowered 26 groups of hoisting cables, each able to lift 900 tons, to the submarine and attached them to the grippers.
 The strand jacks lifted the 26 hoisting cables and slowly raised Kursk until it was beneath Giant 4.
-On 8 October 2001, 14 months after the disaster, and only five months after the contract had been awarded to them, the salvage team raised the remainder of the boat in a 15-hour operation.
+On 8 October 2001, 14 months after the disaster, and only five months after the contract had been awarded to them, the salvage team raised the remainder of the vessel in a 15-hour operation.

 Once the sub was raised and joined to the barge, it was carried back under the barge to the Russian Navy's Roslyakovo Shipyard in Murmansk.
 Once there, two giant, custom-manufactured pontoons were floated under Giant 4 to lift the barge 20 m to allow it to enter a floating dry dock with Kursk attached underneath.
-Once in the dry dock, the pontoons were pumped full of more air, lifting Giant 4 and allowing crews to remove the lifting cables and detach Kursk.
+Once in dry dock, the pontoons were pumped full of more air, lifting Giant 4 and allowing crews to remove the lifting cables and detach Kursk.